mahasanath/Milestone3/README.md

 ```

 > Go to the ansible folder and create a file called hosts.
 Place the following inside it.
-This will configure the deployment server.
+This will configure the deployment server. canary1 and canary2 are the two servers.

 [canary1]
 ec2-54-148-145-59.us-west-2.compute.amazonaws.com       ansible_ssh_private_key_file=/home/ubuntu/.ssh/ec2.pem    ansible_ssh_user=ubuntu